ashleychari/abcd_sex_pfn_replication/README.md

 - svm_workbench_visualization_matrix_multi_times_matrix.py: Python script intended to create coefficient weight matrix from the permutation 2 fold cv svm runs for discovery or replication set (script not tested yet)

 ### Haufe transformation scripts
-- haufe_transform_weights.py - Script adapted from arielle and kevin that haufe transforms support vector machine coefficients; PLEASE NOTE: THERE IS AN ERROR with this script that needs to be fixed
+- haufe_transform_weights.py - Script adapted from arielle and kevin that haufe transforms support vector machine coefficients

+### Multivariate analysis steps
+1. Run `create_nonzero_matrix.py` to setup the non-zero features matrix for subsequent steps. \\
+2. Next, run `svm_submit_batched_jobs.py`, which will create 25 jobs that go through 4 iterations of the `run_svm_2fold_resmulti_times_batched.py` script. \\
+3. Create the weight matrix by taking the mean of each of the coefficients from all the fold instances and save this weight matrix using the `svm_workbench_visualization_multi_times_matrix.py` script. \\
+4. Use the `haufe_transform_weights.py` to do a haufe transformation on the coefficients
+5. Use this weight matrix from step 3 in the `svm_stacked_barplot.R` script to get the stacked barplot of feature importance for both Males and Females \\
+6. Use the weight matrix in the `sum_abs_weights_matrix.py` to get the absolute value sum of the weights and save this array \\
+7. Take the saved array and run the `abs_sum_weights_to_cifti.R` script to convert the matrix to a dscalar.nii file that can be visualized via workbench

 # Location of files
 All files are located in project folder `ash_pfn_sex_diff_abcd`.